Server-Departementet/Riksdagen/docs/development-environment.md

 There are two options: single transpile and watch mode.

 ### Single transpile
 Suited for debugging and testing Next.
+See [package-scripts.md](./package-scripts.md) for more information.

 ```bash
 yarn dev # Also runs Next
 ```

 ### Watch mode
 Suited for debugging and testing the Node server code.
+See [package-scripts.md](./package-scripts.md) for more information.

 > Warning!
 The watcher will run the code very often so take care in relation to database and API call rates.